deroneriksson/python-wsi-preprocessing/docs/index.md

 Next, let's utilize a filter that can filter out the annoying shadow area at the top of slide #2.
 Notice that the shadow area consists of a gradient of dark-to-light grays.
 A gray pixel has red, green, and blue channel values that are close together.
-The `filter_grays()` function will filter out pixels that have red, blue, and green values that are within a certain tolerance of each other.
+The `filter_grays()` function filters out pixels that have red, blue, and green values that are within a certain tolerance of each other.
 The default tolerance for `filter_grays()` is 15.
-The grays filter will also filter out white and black pixels, since they have similar red, green, and blue values.
+The grays filter also filters out white and black pixels, since they have similar red, green, and blue values.

 Here, we run the grays filter on the original RGB image.